A Complete Review Of Tesla’s Optimus Robot

 Tesla Robotics‘ Tesla Optimus represents a significant venture into humanoid robotics, leveraging the company’s expertise in artificial intelligence, neural networks, and autonomous systems.
 Initially announced in August 2021, the robot has evolved through multiple generations, with the current Generation 2 demonstrating substantial improvements in mobility, dexterity, and autonomous capabilities.
-Tesla aims to begin production of 5,000-10,000 units in 2025, with aspirations for 50,000 units by 2026, positioning Optimus as potentially more significant than Tesla’s vehicle business.
+Tesla aims to begin production of 5,000-10,000 units in 2025, with aspirations for 50,000 units by 2026.

 Find a complete comparison and comparison table of Boston Dynamics’ Atlas vs Tesla’s Optimus here: ‘Boston Dynamics’ Atlas vs Tesla’s Optimus: Comparing Modern Humanoid Robots‘